Complex Regional Pain Syndrome (CRPS)

 Migraine and complex regional pain syndrome

-Research lead by the Stanford Headache and Facial Pain Program, Department of Neurology and Neurological Sciences, Stanford University School of Medicine (5) made these observation in connecting migraine headaches and risk of development of CRPS:
+Research lead by the Stanford Headache and Facial Pain Program, Department of Neurology and Neurological Sciences, Stanford University School of Medicine (7) made these observations in connecting migraine headaches and risk of development of CRPS:

 Learning points at a glance:

 Triggers for CRPS included fall injuries (41%), postsurgical wounds (41%), fractures (8%), motor vehicle accidents (5%), idiopathic causes (3%), and others (3%).
 Among all 150 patients, past or present psychological comorbidities included depression disorder (49%), anxiety disorder (36%), bipolar disorder (9%), and posttraumatic stress disorder (6%)

 - Higher migraine frequency was associated with a longer CRPS duration.